The strong amalgamation property into union: Abstract

 We consider the situation in which some class of structures has the Strong Amalgamation Property (SAP) with the further requirement that the amalgamating structure can be taken over the set theoretical union of (the images of) the domains of the structures to be amalgamated.
 We call this property SAPU.

 The main advantage of SAPU over SAP is that there are many preservation theorems showing that we can merge different theories with SAPU still obtaining a theory with SAPU, hence with SAP.
-In particular, we elaborate on some classical results by R. Fra\"\i ss\'e and B. J{\'o}nsson, showing that any class of partially ordered sets with a family of operators has SAPU.

-More generally, the argument applies to various theories with possibly many binary relations and unary operations together, possibly satisfying some coarseness, isotonicity and closure conditions.
-In particular, the theory of two comparable binary relations has SAPU, where the relations can be chosen to satisfy any range of properties among transitivity, reflexivity, symmetry, antireflexivity, antisymmetry.
-In general, the result fails when three relations are taken into account.
+In particular, we get SAPU for various theories with many binary relations, each relation satisfying any set of properties chosen among transitivity, reflexivity, symmetry, antireflexivity, antisymmetry.
+We may also add unary operations, possibly satisfying some coarseness, isotonicity and closure conditions.

 SAPU is not limited to relational theories: the varieties defining the most usual Maltsev conditions in universal algebra have SAPU.
 Other examples include bounded directoids, order algebras and various generalizations.